 AC Milan vs Siena (10) – Basically, if AC Milan fail to win this game, the world will implode.
-Naturally this is an exaggeration but you should get the gist of my point as a result!
+Naturally this is an exaggeration but you should get the gist of my point.

-Man Utd vs Chelsea (3) 2-1 – We think Man Utd should win the game, but we won’t be putting our house on it because there are a lot of risk elements involved.
+Man Utd vs Chelsea (3) 2-1 – We think Man Utd should win the game, but we won’t be putting our houses on it because there are a lot of risk elements involved.
 We’ve come to the conclusion that the scoreline is fairly likely to be 2-1 and thus have added it as a helpful pointer, although please do not take this as being an advocate of backing over 2.5 goals.

-Barcelona vs Real Madrid (5) – We’re fairly confdent this will end up a draw.
+Barcelona vs Real Madrid (5) – We’re fairly confident this will end up a draw.

 Please don’t misconstrue what we mean by placing the scorelines on some games.
 They are the scorelines we think should happen but if we put a side to win 2-0, for instance, then this is not necessarily an endorsement of a handicap bet, strange as it may sound.
 We will mention if a handicap is recommended but a scoreline of 2-0 means we think it should end that way and not that the side is necessarily playing well enough for us to be confident on backing the handicap.
 We will only advise on taking handicaps if we’re confident that the side in question will score enough goals to cover it, even in the scenario whereby the side in question concedes.

 Whereas we don’t want to seem martyr-esque, we at The Footy Tipster do like to help other like-minded sites as best we can to achieve success if we deem them worthwhile for our punters.
 We’re open to most suggestions regarding links or partnerships so feel free to ask.
 We’re also available for “rent”, for want of a better word!
-Basically, if you’re a betting tips website yourself and want to increase your website’s hits and success rates by employing us to provide some tips for you then we’re open to doing this.
-Needless to say that there is a fee for this service (this fee is open to discussion) and that fee would be increased if you wanted exclusive tips (this fee is also open to discussion) because as charitable as we like to be, we don’t utilise the majority of our time to simply give free tips to other websites, unfortunately.
-There is also a service in operation whereby we will verify your bets for you, if you so desire, identifying potential weaknesses etc. We don’t want to seem like Scrooge here – we will answer questions about games on the site – but this service is for people who support the site financially (those who are members, basically).
-If you have any queries on the above then feel free to email us at email@example.com.
+Basically, if you’re a betting tips website yourself and want to increase your website’s hits with a link exchange then just drop us an email.
+Needless to say that there is a fee for this service.
+If you have any queries on the above then feel free to email us at firstname.lastname@example.org.

-Incidentally, the above reasoning is the reason we don’t charge people to use the free value tips on the site – we can’t guarantee your success.
-If we could guarantee that then we’d feel justified in charging people but there’s just no guarantees in betting.
-We can categorically state that there will never be charges for punters to use the main part of this site; the site itself will always be open for punters to experience before deciding if it’s worth their time or not.
+We came into being in 2007 as a mere blog, and although we’ve progressed significantly since then, we’ve not lost any sense of perspective.
+Therefore, we can categorically state that there will never be charges for punters to use the free part of this site; the site itself will always be open for punters to experience before deciding if it’s worth their time or not.
 We would also like to point out that there is a Membership service on the site which there is a fee for but it’s only there for those who wish to join and/or have access to Ian’s preferred value tips of the day and team news from around the globe.
 The perks of doing so can be read on the “Membership” tab at the top of the page.
 Furthermore, there are currently personalised services in operation for those of you that are staking larger amounts and would like additional security with their picks, more of which can be found by clicking this link.